Dr. Kirsten Westphal

 Prior to that, she was Assistant Professor for International Relations and Foreign Policy at the Justus-Liebig-University in Giessen and at the Instituto de Relaciones Europeo-Latinoamericanas (IRELA), Madrid.
 She worked with PreussenElektra, and at the Peace Research Institute in Frankfurt/ Main.

 She is on the Advisory Board of the Royal Institute Elcano, Madrid, and the Regional Centre for Energy Policy Research (REKK) Foundation, Budapest.
 She is a Member of the Scientific and Advisory Board of 50Hertz and the Steering Committee of the German-Russian Raw Materials Forum.

-She has numerous publications on international energy relations and external energy relations of Germany and the EU.
-Her books include Global Energy Governance in a Multipolar World (Aldershot/ Burlington Ashgate 2010) and The Political and Economic Challenges of Energy in the Middle East and North Africa (Routledge, 2018).
-Her recent publications on the geopolitical effects of the energy transformation and on energy security in the era of decarbonisation have appeared in Nature, Global Policy, Energy Strategy Review, European Energy & Climate Journal, Energy Research and Social Sciences and at the SWP.
-Her opinion pieces and editorials appear, among others, in newspapers the Süddeutsche Zeitung, Handelsblatt, Frankfurter Allgemeine Zeitung, Wall Street Journal and Neue Zürcher Zeitung.
+She has published widely on international energy relations and EU external energy relations.
+Her books include Global Energy Governance in a Multipolar World (Aldershot/ Burlington Ashgate 2010); and The Political and Economic Challenges of Energy in the Middle East and North Africa (Routledge, 2018).
+Her recent publications on the geopolitics of energy transformation have appeared in Nature, Global Policy, Energy Strategy Review, European Energy Journal and at SWP.